-For this section, please describe how the program has developed Career Pathways instructional programs and how they have been implemented in the 2018-2019 program year.
+For this section, please describe how the program has developed its Career Pathways service delivery model and supported related career pathway activities during the 2019-2020 program year.

+- 1. Please attach your original Career Pathways Initiative Action Plan + final Progress and Sustainability Plan to this report. - 2.
 Describe how your organization's activities provide learning in context, including through integrated education and training (IET), so that an individual acquires the skills needed to transition to and complete postsecondary education and training programs, and obtain and advance in employment leading to economic self-sufficiency.
+If you offered any IET programs, please describe how they fulfill the three requirements for an IET program (34 CFR 463)